 September 25,2017/By: Erin Mixon

-Are you having a hard time trying to heal after a break-up?
+Are you having a hard time letting go of anger and trying to figure out how to heal from a break-up?

 Do you find it difficult to find peace and let go of emotional baggage from your past relationship?